javproj/TNDump/README.md

 => Script cleans up the formatting to only include lines with the data we need, then saves to another .txt file (in my case, output.txt)

 => Next it goes through this output.txt fomratted file and exports all of the data to an Excel spreadsheet, choose a file name to save this .xls file as.

+How to USE:
+    1) Log into the ts1 terminal, ld 20
+    2) Run command: prt > dnb > ENTER > ENTER - Let run for a few minutes until complete
+    3) Copy this output into a text file, ex: dumpFile.txt
+        >> Delete text above the first DN, usually this is the login/initial text
+    4) Place this script and dumpFile.txt into same directory
+    5) Open terminal to that directory
+    6) To Run: python LUDNExcel.py
+    7) Enter filename with .txt included: dumpFile.txt
+    8) Enter Loop number you want (only one) - ex: 004, 088, 092, 028, 044, 072
+    9) Enter the save name of the excel file, .xls included, ex: LUDN-Export-DATE.xls